3 Principles to Improve your Interpersonal Skills

 If you want to improve your communication, you need to know this:

-Discover your critical bottleneck that’s holding your confident speaking back- see more info here.
+So, discover your critical bottleneck that’s holding your confident speaking back- see more info here.

 - Cialdini, R. (2001).
 Harnessing the Science of Persuasion, Harvard Business Review